JuliaGeo/Proj.jl/README.md

 using Proj

 # Proj.jl implements the CoordinateTransformations.jl API.
-# A Proj.Transformation needs the source and target coordinate reference systems.
+# A Proj.Transformation needs the source and target coordinate reference systems (CRS),
+# or a single pipeline.
 trans = Proj.Transformation("EPSG:4326", "+proj=utm +zone=32 +datum=WGS84")
+# The CRS can be a string or the CRS type, which also interfaces with GeoFormatTypes.jl.

 # Once created, you can call this object to transform points.
 # The result will be a tuple of Float64s, of length 2, 3 or 4 depending on the input length.